Narek-nx/Portfolio/1-yolo-nano-tracker/README.md

 ## 🎯 Objective

-To track moving objects (people, vehicles, etc.) in real-time using lightweight models suitable for Jetson Nano without compromising speed.
+To track moving objects (people, vehicles, etc.) in real-time using lightweight models suitable for devices like Jetson Nano, raspberry pi5 without compromising speed.

 ---